Frequency control modes (with Hybrid EMS)

 Set a ramp rate limiter (after frequency restoration)

-If the frequency event ends and the frequency is restored, a ramp rate limiter can be applied for the transition to normal operation.
+If the frequency event ends and the frequency is restored, a ramp rate limiter can be applied to the transition to normal operation.

 Example: power was reduced to 500 kW during the frequency event, but the plant can deliver 800 kW after the frequency event ends, and no power limitations are present.
 In this scenario, if the ramp rate limiter is activated after frequency restoration, the power does not immediately return to maximum power (800 kW) but has a configurable rate of change.